ddsky/api-league-clients/android/docs/TextApi.md

 - **Accept**: application/json

-## extractEntities
+## extractEntitiesAPI

-> ExtractEntities200Response extractEntities(text)
+> ExtractEntitiesAPI200Response extractEntitiesAPI(text)

-Extract Entities
+Extract Entities API

 Extract entities from a text.
 An entity is a word or a group of words that represent a concept.
 For example, the word \&quot;Canada\&quot; represents the concept of a country.
 The word \&quot;Jim Carrey\&quot; represents the concept of a person.
 The word \&quot;Tesla\&quot; represents the concept of a company.
 The API will return a list of entities found in the text.
 The entities are classified into different types such as person, location, organization, etc.